saints and sinners of the stage and screen

 With all the historical liberties taken, Foul Pages feels like a guilty pleasure.
 Although the writing could do with some tightening up, there's no denying that Hooper's script is a lot of fun and the acting is really rather delicious.

-Foul Pages opened on 20th February and runs until 17th March 2018 at the Hope Theatre.
+Foul Pages ran from 20th February to 17th March 2018 at the Hope Theatre.

 Nearest tube station: Highbury & Islington (Overground, Victoria)